Meet the team

-Lizzy has worked in the NHS for more than 15 years and works part time as part of the Wessex Asthma Network based at Queen Alexandra Hospital in Portsmouth, and currently within COPD at UHS.
-She has a particular interest in and extensive experience of working with children, young people and adults with physical illnesses.
-Lizzy is interested in attachment theory and an understanding of trauma.
+Lizzy has worked in the NHS for more than 15 years and provides a service for high intensity service users who experience persistent physical symptoms and works in staff support.
+She has extensive experience of working with children, young people and adults within the health system.
+Lizzy's work is guided by attachment theory and an understanding of trauma.
 She works systemically and is trained in EMDR (eye movement desensitisation reprocessing).
-Within her work she often focuses on the stories people tell about themselves, their lives and their health and has followed up this interest in trauma and narratives in her research.
+Within her work she focuses on the stories people tell about themselves, their lives and their health and has followed up this interest in trauma and narratives in her research.

 Dr Anneliese Day, highly specialist clinical psychologist

 Dr Laura Davis, clinical psychologist

 Laura has worked in the cystic fibrosis service since 2015 and in NHS psychology services since 2010.
 She has recently started to work in the primary ciliary dyskinesia service.
 She has worked with clients with a range of physical health, mental health, cognitive and learning needs.
-Laura has an interest in narrative and attachment approaches; exploring the stories that people hold about themselves and their health.
+Laura has an interest in narrative and attachment approaches; focusing on the stories that people hold about themselves and their health.